A multi-modal vision-language model for generalizable annotation-free pathology localization: Discussion

 \section{Discussion}

-Pathology localization and diagnosis are crucial for clinical applications in medical imaging.
-However, existing methods faced significant challenges related to limited annotated data and generalization capability \cite{wu2023medklip,tiu2022expert}.
-In this paper, we introduced AFLoc, an annotation-free deep learning model designed to generalize pathology localization through pre-training with both clinical reports and imaging data in the pre-training phase.
+Pathology localization and diagnosis are essential components of clinical applications in medical imaging.
+However, existing methods encounter various challenges, notably stemming from the scarcity of annotated data related to generalization \cite{wu2023medklip, tiu2022expert}.
+In this study, we introduce AFLoc, an annotation-free deep learning model designed to enhance pathology localization by using both clinical reports and imaging data in the pre-training phase.

-Unlike existing pre-trained vision-language models that rely solely on global information for contrastive learning \cite{boecking2022making}, AFLoc employed a multi-level semantic alignment approach to achieve refined medical feature representation.
-The rationale behind our design was that pathology often occupies only a small part of the entire image, making global information-based models insufficient for accurate localization.
-While some methods incorporated both global and local text-image feature alignment \cite{huang2021gloria}, they typically used words as alignment units, which might have overlooked the complete semantic information of sentences.
-However, pathologies were often described in sentences that contained comprehensive and detailed localizing information.
-In contrast, AFLoc made full use of semantic information by utilizing word-level, sentence-level, and report-level text features during pre-training, capturing the nuanced information crucial for accurate pathology localization.